 Temperature remains fair with neither too hot nor too cold, so you can trek with less stuff.

 August is the beginning month of the festival season in Nepal.
 Thus, two important festivals are celebrated nationwide during August.
-Apart from those, there are other locally celebrated festivals that fall during the month of August.
+Apart from those, other locally celebrated festivals fall during August.

 The Gaura Festival is an important festival among the Hindu community in Nepal.
 This is a festival mainly celebrated in the community and is one of the important festivals for the people residing in the western part of Nepal.